-Plot Records and Analysis
+1579 Plot Records and Analysis

-This section should describe the plots and the analytical methods used to define a type, as well as where the plot data are archived.
-The plots used must have met the criteria for classification plots (see Section 5.3 and Appendix 1).
-The plot data must be deposited in a publicly accessible archive that meets the standards set forth in Chapter 8.
-Information should be provided on factors that affect data consistency, such as taxonomic resolution or completeness of physiognomic-structural or environmental information.
-Range-wide completeness and variability in the geographic or spatial distribution of plot locations should be described (see discussion of problems with spatial autocorrelation in Section 6.2).
-Finally, the methods used to prepare, analyze, and interpret the data should be described, including outlier analyses, distance measures, numerical and tabular techniques, and other interpretation tools.
+1580 This section should describe the plots and the analytical methods used to define a type, as 1581 well as where the plot data are archived.
+The plots used must have met the criteria for 1582 classification plots (see Section 5.3 and Appendix 1).
+The plot data must be deposited in a 1583 publicly accessible archive that meets the standards set forth in Section 8.
+Information should be 1584 provided on factors that affect data consistency, such as taxonomic resolution or completeness of 1585 physiognomic-structural or environmental information.
+Range-wide completeness and 1586 variability in the geographic or spatial distribution of plot locations should be described (see 1587 discussion of problems with spatial autocorrelation in Section 6.2).
+Finally, the methods used to 1588 prepare, analyze, and interpret the data should be described, including outlier analyses, distance 1589 measures, numerical and tabular techniques, and other interpretation tools.
+Occurrence plots that may have been used to generally estimate the geographic range of a type or some othercharacteristic should be identified.

-Classification Confidence
+1592 Classification Confidence

-This section summarizes the overall confidence level for the type: High, Moderate, or Low, following the criteria presented in Chapter 7.
+This section summarizes the overall confidence level for the type: high, moderate, or low, following the criteria presented in Section 7.
 These levels reflect the quality and extent of data used and the methods employed to describe and define a type.
 Data gaps should be identified where appropriate and suggestions made for further analysis or research.
 Confidence level is an important tool for maintaining clear standards for the relative quality of the types that are included in the NVC.
-Formal designation of confidence level will be a role of the peer review process (see Chapter 7).
+Formal designation of confidence level will be a role of the peer review process (see Section 7).

-Relationships among types and synonymies
+1600 Relationships among types and synonymies

-A section on synonymies is provided that lists other previously defined types that the author considers synonymous with the type.
-In addition, the relationships with closely related types are described here.
+1601 A section on synonymies is provided that lists other previously defined types that the 1602 author considers synonymous with the type.
+In addition, the relationships with closely related 1603 types are described here.

-Discussion
+1604 Discussion

-Possible subassociation or suballiance types or variants, if appropriate, should be discussed in greater detail here along with other narrative information.
+1605 Possible subassociation or suballiance types or variants, if appropriate, should be 1606 discussed in greater detail here along with other narrative information.

-Citations
+1607 Citations